Here's Everything You Can Do In Metro Vancouver This Weekend

 Twilight Drive-In Theatre

 While many events are off-limits this summer, you can still visit Twilight Drive-In Theatre.
-Located in Langley, you can catch many films this weekend, including Despicable Me 2 and Fast & Furious 6 this Friday.
-On Saturday, you can catch Space Jam and Matrix.
+Located in Langley, you can catch many films this weekend, including Casper and The Mummy this Friday.
+On Saturday, you can catch The Lego Movie and Inception.

 - When: Times vary